 Rub baking soda or water onto the stain.
 You can also soak it in vinegar for 10 – 15 minutes and then use dishwashing liquid and rub out the stain.

 Apply alcohol to break down the stain.
+Let set overnight and launder as usual.

 Pre-soak in a mixture of warm water and liquid laundry detergent then scrub the stain.
-If it still remains, use vinegar or hydrogen peroxide.
+If it remains, use vinegar or hydrogen peroxide.

 Create a mixture that is one part and two parts hydrogen peroxide (example: 1/3 c. water and 2/3 c. peroxide).
 Scrub and rinse.
 If stain persists, you may need to soak in this mixture.